epsilonrt/mbpoll/README.md

 That's all !

+For Windows, you can follow the instructions in the [README-WINDOWS.md](README-WINDOWS.md) file.

 ## Examples

 The following command is used to read the input registers 1 and 2 of the